-We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we prepare for and initiate our planned Phase 1 clinical trials of ARV-110 and ARV-471, advance our neurodegenerative programs and continue research and development and initiate additional clinical trials of and potentially seek marketing approval for our lead programs and our other product candidates.
+We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we continue our Phase 1 clinical trial of ARV-110, prepare for and initiate our planned Phase 1 clinical trial of ARV-471, advance our neurodegenerative programs and continue research and development and initiate additional clinical trials of and potentially seek marketing approval for our lead programs and our other product candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 We expect to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we may be required to delay, limit, reduce or terminate our research, product development programs or any future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.

-We had cash, cash equivalents and marketable securities of approximately \$89.8 million as of September 30, 2018 and \$39.2 million as of December 31, 2017.
-We believe that our cash, cash equivalents and marketable securities as of September 30, 2018, together with the net proceeds from our initial public offering, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 24 months.
+We had cash, cash equivalents and marketable securities of approximately \$175.0 million as of March 31, 2019, \$187.8 million as of December 31, 2018 and \$39.2 million as of December 31, 2017.
+We believe that our cash, cash equivalents and marketable securities as of March 31, 2019 will enable us to fund our operating expenses and capital expenditure requirements into the first half of 2021.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
-This estimate also assumes that we do not obtain any additional funding through collaborations or other strategic alliances, including under the license and option agreements that we entered into with Pfizer, Inc., or Pfizer, and Genentech, Inc. and F. Hoffman-La Roche Ltd, collectively referred to as Genentech.
 Our future capital requirements will depend on many factors, including:

-- the progress, costs and results of our planned Phase 1 clinical trials for ARV-110 and ARV-471 and any future clinical development of ARV-110 and ARV-471; - the scope, progress, costs and results of preclinical and clinical development for our other product candidates and development programs; - the number and development requirements of other product candidates that we pursue, including our neurodegenerative research programs; - the success of our collaborations with Pfizer and Genentech; - · the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval;

-- the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - our ability to establish collaboration arrangements with other biotechnology or pharmaceutical companies on favorable terms, if at all, for the development or commercialization of our product candidates.
+- the progress, costs and results of our Phase 1 clinical trial for ARV-110 and our planned Phase 1 clinical trial for ARV-471 and any future clinical development of ARV-110 and ARV-471; - the scope, progress, costs and results of preclinical and clinical development for our other product candidates and development programs; - the number and development requirements of other product candidates that we pursue, including our neurodegenerative research programs; - the success of our collaborations with Pfizer, Inc., or Pfizer, and Genentech, Inc. and F. Hoffman-LaRoche Ltd., collectively referred to as Genentech; - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval: - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - our ability to establish collaboration arrangements with other biotechnology or pharmaceutical companies on favorable terms, if at all, for the development or commercialization of our product candidates.